Universal Declaration of Human Rights: Adoption

-The majority of current UN member states gained sovereignty and joined the organization later, which accounts for the relatively small number of states entitled to the historical vote.
+Current UN member states, particularly in Africa, gained sovereignty later, and many nations in Europe and the Pacific were under administration due to the recently concluded World War II, which accounts for the comparatively smaller number of states who participated in the historic vote.

 International Human Rights Day

 10 December, the anniversary of the adoption of the Universal Declaration, is celebrated annually as World Human Rights Day or International Human Rights Day.
 The commemoration is observed by individuals, community and religious groups, human rights organizations, parliaments, governments, and the United Nations.
 Decadal commemorations are often accompanied by campaigns to promote awareness of the Declaration and of human rights in general.
 2008 marked the 60th anniversary of the Declaration, and was accompanied by year-long activities around the theme "Dignity and justice for all of us".
 Likewise, the 70th anniversary in 2018 was marked by the global #StandUpForHumanRights campaign, which targeted youth.